justicedemocrats/new-site/src/pages/nominate-pages/index.md

       Make your case using specific facts about the failures of the incumbent or unmet needs of the constituents.
     questions:
-      - label: 'Why does your district need a Justice Democrat? '
+      - label: >-
+          Make your case using specific facts about the failures of the incumbent or unmet needs of the constituents.
         max_length: '2000'
         name: Why District
         required: true